How to create a financial plan that works for you

 The specific steps you take will depend on your situation and goals.

-If you’re unsure where to start, there are many helpful resources available on this site.
+If you’re unsure where to start, many helpful resources are available on this site.

 The most important thing is to get started and be proactive about your finances.
 With a little effort, you can create a plan that will help you achieve your financial goals.